 Compare it to the Chase Sapphire Preferred® Card

 If you want to play the field when it comes to airlines, but still want a way to use and redeem points for flights, then you might want to consider a non-airline-specific credit card.

 One great option is the Chase Sapphire Preferred® Card, which has an annual fee of $95.
 New cardmembers Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That adds up to $750 you can spend toward travel when redeemed at the Chase Ultimate Rewards® website.
+That's $750 when you redeem through Chase Ultimate Rewards®.

-Earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
-This card is more valuable than the AAdvantage® Aviator® Red World Elite Mastercard® for two reasons.
+Earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.
+This card is more valuable than the DUPLICATE AAdvantage® Aviator® Red World Elite Mastercard® for two reasons.
 One, you receive 25% more value for the points you earn when you redeem them for travel at the Chase Ultimate Rewards website.
-Two, you earn points in much broader travel categories than the AAdvantage® Aviator® Red World Elite Mastercard®, covering airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds and operators of passenger trains, buses, taxis, limousines, ferries, toll bridges, highways, parking lots and garages.
+Two, you earn points in much broader travel categories than the DUPLICATE AAdvantage® Aviator® Red World Elite Mastercard®, covering airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds and operators of passenger trains, buses, taxis, limousines, ferries, toll bridges, highways, parking lots and garages.

 The points you earn can be transferred 1:1 to nine airline and three hotel loyalty programs.